BRIEF-Fortress Paper to sell pulp mill, sawmill assets for $15.36 mln

 * Fortress Paper agrees to sell Lebel-Sur-Quevillon pulp mill and sawmill assets for $15.36 million

-* Through units, entered into asset purchase agreement with LSQ Energy LP and LSQ Development LP

-* Purchase price is to be comprised of a $7 million secured note issued by Energy LP in favour of vendor

-* Purchase price is also to be comprised of $0.86 million, by assumption by purchaser of property tax liabilities of vendor Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +1 646 223 8780)
+* Pursuant to terms of APA, company has agreed to guarantee certain limited representations and warranties of vendor Source text for Eikon: Further company coverage: (Bengaluru Newsroom: +1 646 223 8780)

 Feb 3 The following are the top stories in the Financial Times.
 Reuters has not verified these stories and does not vouch for their accuracy.